 There’s no known cure for it currently.
 However, there are medically proven ways to prevent and control the symptoms of androgenetic alopecia, and even grow back some hair.

 FDA-approved treatments, including finasteride (generic Propecia®) and 5% minoxidil solution and foam (generic Rogaine®), effectively prevent and fight hair loss.
-In fact, clinical trials found that a daily dose of finasteride stopped hair loss in 86% of men, and promoted hair regrowth in 65%.
+In fact, clinical trials found that a daily dose of finasteride stopped hair loss or promoted hair regrowth in 90% of men.

 You can learn more about treatment and getting started here.